laurensvreekamp/lobe-python-imagesfromfolder/README.md

 Here's the script:

+#You need this import in order to read the images from the folder
+import os

+#to create the CSV file
+import csv

-import os #You need this import in order to read the images from the folder import csv #to create the CSV file from lobe import ImageModel #the model you've trained using Lobe.ai and exported choosing 'TensorFlow, Use your model in a Python app'
+#the model you've trained using Lobe.ai and exported choosing 'TensorFlow, Use your model in a Python app'

+from lobe import ImageModel
 model = ImageModel.load('')

-#create the CSV file to write the image- & prediction-dat into
+# create the CSV file to write the image- & prediction-dat into
 with open('predictions/predictions.csv', 'w') as file:
 	writer = csv.writer(file)
 	writer.writerow(["imgId", "imagePath", "labeledAs", "confidenceScore"])